yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-Encounter-intro.md

 Despite this, the concept of a "visit" or "hospitalisation" is widely recognised and agreed to be useful.
 For example an initial Emergency Encounter progresses into an Inpatient Encounter.

 ***A single level of heirarchy is therefore supported, based on the use of special type of "Visit Grouping" Encounter which links together underlying Encounters which comprise part of the same "visit" or "stay".
-A separate Encounter profile is provided to support this "visit grouping".***
+A separate [Visit Grouping Encounter profile](StructureDefinition-Yhcr-Encounter-VisitGrouping.html) is provided to support this.***

 Use of this grouping structure is optional, but encouraged where applicable.
  - If grouping is used, then the "hospitalization" information about admission and discharge should be held at the grouping level